 In the community, Pastor Shepard views himself as a behind the scenes person.
 During his first year as the pastor of St. Peter, he set up a faith-based partnership with Hickey Elementary School.
 Under his pastoral care, the Promotion/Graduation Sunday was a huge success, recognizing over 30 children, youth and adults.
 Several special days are now being observed, recognizing our veterans on Memorial Day weekend, celebrating the women of St. Peter during Woman’s History Month, and a special service observing “Black Lives Matter,” on Sunday, September 14, 2014.

-St. Peter hosted the 2015 St. Louis-Cape Girardeau District Conference.
-A Men’s Prayer Breakfast has been incorporated and our youth participated in our first Easter Egg Hunt, in conjunction with St. Elizabeth Catholic Church, another church in our community.
+St. Peter hosted the 2015 and 2019 St. Louis-Cape Girardeau District Conference.
+A Men’s Prayer Breakfast has been incorporated and our youth continue to participate in the annual Easter Egg Hunt, in conjunction with St. Elizabeth Catholic Church, another church in our community.
 Our Children’s Choir is singing again during worship service after a two year absence.

 In June 2018, St. Peter hosted a Women's Conference, "I Love Me Better Than That ~ Mind, Body & Soul" and a Men's Conference, "From Boys 2 Men – We’ve Got Work 2 Do."
 During the months of December 2017, January and February 2018, St. Peter housed and fed numerous unhoused families, as well as helped them to find jobs reunited families and find a place to live.
 St. Peter hosted the 163rd Missouri Annual Conference in October 2017.
 During this conference, Pastor Shepard was presented with a proclamation from the City of St. Louis, by Alderman John C. Muhammad, of the 21st Ward.